maibank/whmcs-maib/README.md

 ***Closing of business day*** -  Closing of business day URL.
 Run this URL with CRON job every day at 23:59!

+**LIVE MODE**
+For live mode you will receive certificate in *.pfx* format and password.

+Use openssl to convert certificate in *.pem* format from *.pfx* and password provided by **maib**:

+        # Public certificate:
+          openssl pkcs12 -in certname.pfx -nokeys -out cert.pem
+        # The private key with password:
+          openssl pkcs12 -in certname.pfx -nocerts -out key.pem

 ---------

 #RO